Gaza war: Background

 The Gaza war is part of the Israeli–Palestinian conflict.
 In the 1948 Palestine war, over 700,000 Palestinians fled or were expelled and the State of Israel was established over most of what had been Mandatory Palestine, with the exception of two separated territories that became known as the West Bank and the Gaza Strip.
 Following the 1967 Six-Day War, Israel occupied both Palestinian territories.
 The upcoming period witnessed two popular uprisings by Palestinians against the Israeli occupation: the First and Second Intifadas in 1987 and 2000, with the latter's end seeing Israel's unilateral withdrawal from Gaza in 2005.

 Since 2007, the Gaza Strip has been governed by Hamas, an Islamist militant group, while the West Bank remained under the control of the Palestinian Authority.
-Hamas had been responsible up to that time for dozens of suicide bombings within Israeli territory, and its charter (until 2017) called for murder of Jews and the destruction of Israel.
 After Hamas's takeover, Israel imposed a blockade that significantly damaged Gaza's economy.
 Israel justified the blockade by citing security concerns, but international rights groups have characterized it as collective punishment.
 By 2023, UNRWA reported that 81% of people were living below the poverty level, with 63% being food insecure and dependent on international assistance.